reacan/digisnacks/content/post/debian-persistent-live/index.en.md

 ## They say Debian runs on anything...
 <center><img src="debian-meme.jpg"></center>

-### Perfect for use as a live system
+### Perfect for use as a live boot system

-Bootable live systems come in handy in troubleshooting hardware, examining and manipulating systems and exporting information.
+Live boot systems come in handy in troubleshooting hardware, examining and manipulating systems and exporting information.

 ### Forensics and security focused Linux distributions